Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/re-analysis/index.md

 <details>
 <summary>What requirements does the dataset need to meet?</summary>
 <br>
 We are looking for datasets that have been used to publish a cross-sectional network in psychology.
 The network model needs to have either been estimated as a Gaussian graphical model (GGM; continuous data and sometimes also used to analyze ordinal data), Ising model (binary data), or Mixed graphical model (MGM; mixed data).
-Networks estimated as MGMs should not contain unordered categorical nodes (e.g., type of medication, practised religion), but only a mix of continuous, ordinal and binary data.
+Networks estimated as MGMs should not contain unordered categorical nodes (e.g., type of medication, practiced religion), but only a mix of continuous, ordinal, and binary data.
 The variables in the network should have been obtained through psychometric scales rather than biological measurements.
-Authors need to have obtained ethics approval for the data collection and informed consent by participants.
+Authors need to have obtained ethics approval for the data collection and informed consent from participants.
 </details>

 <details>
 <summary>How will the datasets be transferred and stored?</summary>
 <br>
 Once we have approved the dataset, we will send you a link to our data storage service – Research Drive.
 On this ISO/IEC27001 certified system developed by SURFSara data is stored encrypted and can only be accessed through 2-Factor Authentication.
-The dataset will stay on the server and only be loaded into R to analyse it.
+The dataset will stay on the server and only be loaded into R to analyze it.
 </details>

 <details>
-<summary>What form should the dataset be in before the transferring?</summary>
+<summary>What form should the dataset be in before the transfer?</summary>
 <br>
 We would like to receive the same data that was used in the final publication, preferably already fully cleaned and containing only variables that were also used as nodes in the network.
-Missings can remain in the dataset, if they were also imputed for the published network.
+Missings can remain in the dataset if they were also imputed for the published network.
 To avoid any data security issues, we ask for fully anonymized data and consider it the responsibility of the data sharer to ensure that this is the case.
 </details>

 <details>
 <summary>What information will you extract from the dataset?</summary>
 <br>
-We will re-analyse the dataset in a frequentist and Bayesian approach and will extract the interaction estimates, the evidence for inclusion of each edge, and the posterior credible intervals.
+We will re-analyse the dataset in a frequentist and Bayesian approach and will extract the interaction estimates, the evidence for the inclusion of each edge, and the posterior credible intervals.
 We will also extract meta-data that we can find in your publication such as node size, sample size, research area (e.g., psychopathology), and construct assessed (e.g., depression).
 </details>

 <details>